 |Michael E. Bryan, Ed.D.

 In addition to his responsibilities in directing the college's outcomes assessment efforts, Dr. Bryan teaches as an adjunct for the Division for Business, Public Services, and Technologies at the Chesapeake Campus.
-He developed a faculty webpage for use with the 3 courses he teaches (ACC 215: Computerized Accounting; CHD 230: Behavior Management for School Age Child Care; and EDU 200: Introduction to Teaching as a Profession).
+He developed a faculty webpage for use with the courses he teaches (ACC 215: Computerized Accounting; EDU 200: Introduction to Teaching as a Profession; and CHD 230: Behavior Management for School Age Child Care).
 Between 2008-2010, he served as Chair of the Administrative Association.
 His interest in educational leadership, governance, and professional development are perfectly aligned with the direction and needs of the Association.
 During his tenure, he designed the popular Administrator Book Club.
-To address an important aspect of student life and the collegiate experience at TCC, Dr. Bryan founded the TCC College-wide Golf Club during spring 2009.
+To address an important aspect of student life and the collegiate experience at TCC, Dr. Bryan sought to establish the TCC College-wide Golf Club during spring 2009.
 The club was intended to provide TCC students, faculty, and staff with opportunities to interact while improving their level of play.
 Equally important, the club allows participants to the engage in a healthy, active lifestyle.

 In his spare time, Dr. Bryan enjoys karaoke, cultivating his vegetable and flower gardens, acrylic painting, freshwater fishing, and spending time with his family.
-He and his children enjoy learning matrial arts at Chesapeake Tae Kwon Do.
-He is active in Freemasonry, having served as Chaplain and Lodge Education Officer at his Lodge, and currently is the elected President of Great Bridge #257 AF&AM Charity Fund Inc. Dr. Bryan has published papers on Masonic topics, and is now researching Masonic philanthropy.
+He and his children enjoyed learning matrial arts at Chesapeake Tae Kwon Do.
+He is active in Freemasonry, having served as Marshall, Chaplain and Lodge Education Officer at his Lodge, and had been elected President of Great Bridge #257 AF&AM Charity Fund Inc. Dr. Bryan has published papers on Masonic topics, and continues to research Masonic philanthropy.
 His Bikes/Balls-for-Books Reading Incentive Program at Southeastern Elementary was covered in the Virginia Masonic Herald (Fall 2011 issue) and the Virginian-Pilot Chesapeake Clipper (June 3, 2012).
 Dr. Bryan is very active at Southeastern Elementary, where he has served as a member of the Southeastern Elementary PTA Board, but now focuses on volunteering in the classroom and supporting the school's grantwriting endeavors.